spinnaker/spinnaker.github.io/guides/user/kubernetes-v2/kustomize-manifests/index.md

 In the context of Spinnaker, Kustomize lets you generate a custom manifest, which can be deployed in a downstream `Deploy (Manifest)` stage.
 This manifest is tailored to your requirements and built on existing configurations.

-Note that Spinnaker uses the latest non-kubectl version of Kustomize.

 ## Enabling Kustomize Prior to 1.20

 Kustomize must be enabled by a feature flag in Spinnaker 1.16 - 1.19.